The Xometry app works best with JavaScript enabled!

 Types of Dry Etching

 • Ion beam etching (IBE): the most straightforward of the dry etching processes.
-This involves argon ions that are radiated onto the surface of the part in the form of an ion beam at energies of 1-3 keV (kilo electronvolts).
-These energies are enough to strike out material from the surface, hence the need for gases in the plasma phase.
+It directs argon ions onto the surface as an ion beam at energies of 1-3 keV (kiloelectronvolts).
+These energies are sufficient to sputter material from the surface, hence the use of ion sources to generate the beam.

 • Reactive ion etching (RIE): a type of dry etching that makes use of chemically reactive species (reactive ions) that are accelerated toward a substrate (in most cases a silicon wafer).
-Inside the etching chamber, the part is placed on an HF electrode used to influence the ions that form inside the chamber and thus control directionality.
+Inside the etching chamber, the wafer is placed on an RF-powered electrode that biases the ions and controls their directionality toward the surface.
 This allows highly anisotropic channels to form.
-By increasing pressure in the etching chamber, the mean free path of particles can be reduced, which translates into a less directional etching resulting in a more isotropic channel.
+By increasing pressure in the etching chamber, the mean free path of particles can be reduced, which translates into a less directional etching, resulting in a more isotropic channel.

-• ICP-RIE etching (or simply ICP etching): makes use of an inductively coupled plasma source.
-The plasma in this case is generated with the help of an RF-powered magnetic field.
-This source is added on top of the existing etching system necessary to conduct normal RIE operations, allowing for more control over the properties of the dry etching process.
+• ICP-RIE etching (or simply ICP etching): uses an inductively coupled plasma source.
+The plasma is generated with an RF-powered electromagnetic field and added to a conventional RIE system, allowing greater control over plasma density and ion energy.

 Considering the techniques described above, dry etching methods can be further categorized as follows: